 $:- prompt shows that you can execute the command as a regular user (non-privileged user)

-Make sure you have configured the hostname and IP address to your machines.
+Make sure you have configured the hostname and IP address for your machines.
 To cross verify execute the below command

 Master DNS Server